Jonar254/Jay-online-shop/README.md

 This is a model of an online shop that deals with laptops phones and other accessories.
-This site has an admin panel that keeps track of sales, customer information and updating of database among ther things
+This site has an admin panel that keeps track of sales, customer information and updating of database among other things